Tom Fletcher (Home and Away): Development

+Tom was billed as being "a dreamer who – like many of his kids – comes from a broken home."
+Oakley described Tom as "a good character.
+He's got a bit of a short fuse but he's really a nice guy.
+He's a bit of a softy."
+Oakley's ordinary upbringing sharply contrasted with his character's "traumatic beginnings".
+Keith Richmond of the Daily Mirror branded Tom "idealistic", while a reporter for the Nottingham Evening Post said he is "a man who just can't say no – at least when it comes to problem children."

+Oakley quit the serial in early 1990 and his character was killed-off.
+His departure was teased in the 21 April 1990 issue of TV Week, with David Brown reporting that an original cast member would be "pensioned off for good."
+Brown confirmed that a car carrying some of the show's most popular character crashes and someone would end up dead.
+Seven Network tried to keep the identity of the character a secret in the run up to the episode airing in order to build up the "shock element".
+Brown confirmed that the accident would "rock Summer Bay", while the Fletcher household would be impacted the most.
+In the run up to the accident, Pippa and Tom settle into "a new 'idyllic and stable' relationship."
+They decide to have a romantic dinner out and with Pippa getting ready, Tom leaves to coach the touch football team.
+On the way home, with Steven Matheson (Adam Willits), Bobby Simpson (Nicolle Dickson), and Sophie Simpson (Rebekah Elmaloglou), Tom suddenly slumps over the wheel and the vehicle crashes into an embankment.
+Tom's departure aired on 30 April 1990.

 Storylines

-Tom originally lived in the city with his wife, Pippa (Vanessa Downing; Debra Lawrence).
+Tom originally lived in the city with his wife, Pippa (Downing).
 As Pippa had rheumatic fever as a child her heart had been weakened, and had been warned that if she fell pregnant there was a good chance the strain would kill her.
 Tom had a vasectomy to stop her from falling pregnant, but the two were desperate to become parents and decided to start fostering.
 They receive their first charge in 1978 in the form of an eight-year-old tearaway named Frank Morgan (Alex Papps), whose parents Les (Mario Kery) and Helena (Lee Sanderson) are a criminal and an alcoholic, respectively.
 Mr. Jarvis (John Stone) of the Department of Child Services warns Frank is difficult but the Fletchers are able to provide a stable home for him.
-Ten years later, Frank is still living with the Fletchers and they have since taken on four more children; Carly Morris (Sharyn Hodgson); Steven Matheson (Adam Willits); Lynn Davenport (Helena Bozich); and Sally Keating (Kate Ritchie).
+Ten years later, Frank is still living with the Fletchers and they have since taken on four more children; Carly Morris (Sharyn Hodgson); Steven Matheson (Willits); Lynn Davenport (Helena Bozich); and Sally Keating (Kate Ritchie).
 Following Tom's 40th birthday, his boss informs him he has been retrenched.
 Jarvis worries about the children's welfare but the Fletchers are determined not to lose them so they sell the house, pack up and move to the coastal town of Summer Bay.